This guide will quickly point you in the right direction to find the best backpacking sleeping pad for your next adventure.

 We recommend using the table below to easily compare and contrast the best sleeping pads by category.

-Throughout this guide you will see us referring to a technical term called the R-Value An estimated 40% of your body touches the ground when you sleep, so the ‘R-value’ – a rating indicating how warm the pad will feel set by manufacturers – is helpful.
+Throughout this guide you will see us referring to a technical term called the R-Value.
+The ‘R-value’ is a rating indicating how warm the pad will feel when lying on the ground.
 The rule of thumb with R-values is the higher the number, the warmer the pad.

 The Therm-a-Rest NeoAir Xtherm scored the highest on our assessment and therefore took first place as the Best Overall Backpacking Sleeping Pad.